Bayesian Differential Privacy through Posterior Sampling: Problem Setting

 We begin with our notation.
 Let $\CS$ be the set of all possible datasets.
 For example, if $\CX$ is a finite alphabet, then we might have $\CS = \bigcup_{n=0}^\infty \CX^n$, \ie the set of all possible observation sequences over $\CX$.
+However, $\CS$ can have arbitrary structure and so social network or mobility trace data are also handled in this framework.
+Probability measures on parameters $\param$ are usually denoted by $\bel$, while measures and densities on data are denoted by $P_\param$ or $p_\param$ respectively.
+Expectations are denoted by $\E_\bel g \defn \int_\Params g(\param) \dd \bel(\param)$, where the subscript denotes the underlying distribution with respect to which we are taking expectations.
+In case of ambiguity, we explicitly write \eg $\E_{x \sim P_\param} f(x) = \int_\CS f(x) \dd P_\param(x)$ to denote which variables are drawn from which distributions.
+Finally, we use $\ind{\pi}$ to be the identity function, taking the value $1$ when the predicate $\pi$ is true, and $0$ otherwise.